 - Living wills or trusts

-It's vital that people specify who will be in charge of financial and medical decisions — someone whom they know will speak on their behalf and make their wishes known.
-Durable powers of attorney also offer the option of designating a person to do important financial tasks when you or your loved one is physically unable to do things, such as go to the bank.
+It is very important to specify who will be in charge of financial and medical decisions — someone you know who will speak on your behalf and make your wishes known.
+Durable powers of attorney offer the option of designating a person to do important financial tasks if you are physically unable to perform tasks (such as going to the bank).

-The execution of a financial and medical power of attorney is particularly important in cases where a person has a life partner but is not married.
-These kinds of legal documents are crucial for same-sex couples, whose rights in each other's lives are not automatically recognized under Pennsylvania law.
-A well-drafted medical power of attorney grants your partner the right to visit you in the hospital, have access to your medical information and make medical decisions on your behalf.
+The execution of financial and medical powers of attorney is particularly important in cases where a person has a life partner but is not married.
+These types of legal documents are crucial for unmarried, same-sex couples and opposite-sex couples whose rights in each other’s lives are not automatically recognized under Pennsylvania law.
+A well-drafted medical power of attorney grants your partner the right to visit you in the hospital, to have access to your medical information and to make medical decisions on your behalf.

-Medical powers of attorney are also useful in the case where someone has several children or siblings, but would like one person in particular to make health care decisions on his or her behalf.
-These kinds of documents can spare your family the need to go to court and get a guardianship, a time-consuming and expensive process.
-A guardianship can also be used to protect incapacitated individuals from being preyed on by unscrupulous peoples or scam artists.
+Medical powers of attorney are also beneficial when someone has several children or siblings, but would like to designate a particular person to make health care decisions on his or her behalf.
+This document can spare your family the need to go to court and get a guardianship, a time-consuming and costly process, or avoid a court dispute between children who would otherwise have equal claim to make decisions for an incapacitated parent.
+A guardianship can also be used to protect incapacitated individuals from being preyed upon by unscrupulous people or scam artists.

 Discuss Your Estate Planning Needs With Us in an Initial Consultation

 Our Pennsylvania estate planning lawyers can give you the facts and help you decide whether your financial and family circumstances will require additional legal instruments to meet your future expectations.